alvr-org/ALVR/README.md

 4. Run add_firewall_rules.bat as admin
 4. Open ALVR Launcher

+- If you have previously used ALVR, it is recommended to delete the old config found in %LOCALAPPDATA%\ALVR

 ## Install ALVR client for headset

 ### For Quest: Install from apk